-The voice of women in Nashville for 120 years
+The voice of women in Nashville for over 120 years

 For 123 years, the YWCA has helped women, girls and families in Nashville build safer, more self-sufficient lives.
 We are constantly monitoring the challenges of social change, developing programs and services to meet the evolving needs of women and their families.
 Our Blue Triangle Branch was a leader in this area.
 Read more about that here.

 To learn more about our history, read Women Helping Women: The YWCA of Nashville by Carole Stanford Bucy, available at the Metro Nashville Public Library.